opencog/sensory/DesignLearn-A.md

 Perhaps.
 People already run around claiming that one should maximize free energy (Gibbs free energy) or perhaps the "integrated information";
-all of these ideas imply some kind of differentiable structure minimized or maximized via some Euler-Lagrange-style differentail or difference eqns.
-I don't want to get hung up on the details, but rather the artistic impression: when there is stuff to be minimized and maximzed, and when one has paths that can take you from here to there in some quasi-continuous fashion, then one has some local difference-type gradient that helps figure out how to move.
+all of these ideas imply some kind of differentiable structure minimized or maximized via some Euler-Lagrange-style differential or difference eqns.
+I don't want to get hung up on the details, but rather the artistic impression: when there is stuff to be minimized and maximized, and when one has paths that can take you from here to there in some quasi-continuous fashion, then one has some local difference-type gradient that helps figure out how to move.